jshields123/CV/README.md

 Makers Academy - London (Remote) - 01/01/2021 to 26/3/2021
 Makers Student

 Hays Recruitment - Sydney - 26/9/2016 to 1/09/2020
 Senior Recruitment Consultant

 -  I recruited in both the IT Projects and Business Change and the Logistics and Supply Chain team covering both permanent and contract positions within the private sector.
 I started out with no prior recruitment experience and developed into a valuable senior recruiter across two teams.
 -  This role gave me deep insight into the IT projects industry and fuelled my desire to pursue a career directly in technology.
 It also gave me an immense work ethic and ability to work well in a team, along with hitting targets solo.

-Thomson Reuters Legal - Sydney 11/08/2015 to 23/9/2016
+Thomson Reuters Legal - Sydney - 11/08/2015 to 23/9/2016
 Customer & Tech Care Consultant

 - This role required me to develop my knowledge of products such as SAP and salesforce along with a range of Thomson Reuters specific platforms.
 I then used this knowledge to provide assistance to customers through a variety of different avenues
-- This role was the first time I had worked directly within the IT industry.
+- It was my first role directly within the IT industry.
 This appealed to my hunger for a challenge and need to constantly challenge myself.
 To go from inexperienced in this field, to competent after a sharp learning curve feels very rewarding.

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience relevent to software development
+Various Sales and Customer Service roles - UK - 2012 to 2015

 ## Skills